openfga/openfga/README.md

 > ℹ️ The following sections setup an OpenFGA server using the default configuration values.
 These are for rapid development and not for a production environment.
 Data written to an OpenFGA instance using the default configuration with the memory storage engine will *not* persist after the service is stopped.
 >
-> For more information on how to configure the OpenFGA server, please take a look at our official documentation on [Configuring OpenFGA](https://openfga.dev/docs/getting-started/setup-openfga#configuring-the-server) or our [Production Checklist](https://openfga.dev/docs/getting-started/setup-openfga#production-checklist).
+> For more information on how to configure the OpenFGA server, please take a look at our official documentation on [Running in Production](https://openfga.dev/docs/getting-started/running-in-production).

 #### Docker